-Currently, only 16% of lung cancers are diagnosed while the tumor is still in its earliest 1of growth (localized).
+Currently, only 16% of lung cancers are diagnosed while the tumor is still in its earliest The extent of a cancer in the body of growth (localized).1

 One of the challenges for finding lung cancer early is that most people with lung cancers only have symptoms when they are in later stages of disease.
 Screening for lung cancer means using tests or exams to look for cancer before a person has any symptoms of the disease.

 Another challenge has been that conventional A type of high-energy radiation that can go through the body and onto film, making pictures of areas inside the chest, which can be used to diagnose disease often miss early-stage lung cancers.

 High-resolution A procedure that uses a computer linked to an X-ray machine to make a series of detailed pictures of areas inside the body, which is much more sensitive, is now recommended for early detection in high-risk individuals.

 But many people who develop lung cancer do not fit the high-risk profile, like never-smokers, people under the age of 55, or people who quit smoking a long time ago.

 The ultimate goal is to develop a reliable and broadly available test for lung cancer that can catch the disease early even in people not considered high-risk.